krzysztoffiok/c_elegans_fitness/README.md

 The code is written in Python3 and requires GPU computing machine for achieving reasonable performance.

+Installation:
+model-specific-problem-causing package is called PyCoCoTools.
+It is provided in a proper version in this repo as "modified_pycoco_files.zip".
+Before using the model, please unzip this file so that the "coco" folder is on the same level as your .py files.
+Next run:\
+cd coco/PythonAPI<br/>
+python setup.py build_ext install<br/>

+Other dependecies are described in (https://github.com/matterport/Mask_RCNN), and are met e.g. by [Google Colaboratory](https://colaboratory.research.google.com).\

+Example results of the model are presented below:\

 Example use:\
 To analyze images you can run:\
 python3 ce_bbx.py inference --image_folder=/path/to/images/for/inference --DMC=0.9 --NMS=0.6 --model=/path/to/model_weights<br/>